Hoyasumii/bee-movie/README.md

 It's been three days!
 Why aren't you working?

-I've got a lot of big life de
+I've got a lot of big life dec